charleslouis/wp_cli_helpers/README.md

-### Installation
+## Installation
+Run `wpget https://github.com/kartonnade/wp_cli_helpers/archive/master.zip` or `curl https://github.com/kartonnade/wp_cli_helpers/archive/master.zip` or [download wp_cli_helpers as a zip file](https://github.com/kartonnade/wp_cli_helpers/archive/master.zip).
-Plug all the scripts in a folder such as "wp_cli_helpers" and source the main file from your bash_profile like so :
+Plug all the scripts in a folder such as "wp_cli_helpers" in your $HOME directory and source the main file from your .bash_profile like so :

 ````
 if [ -f "${HOME}/wp_cli_helpers/.wp_cli_helpers" ] ; then